callahantiff/PheKnowLator/README.rst

 .. |pip| |downloads|

 PheKnowLator (Phenotype Knowledge Translator), a fully automated Python 3 library explicitly designed for optimized construction of semantically-rich, large-scale biomedical KGs from complex heterogeneous data.
-Detailed information regarding this project can be found on the associated `Wiki`_.
+Detailed information regarding this project can be found on the project `Wiki`_.

 |DOI|